wisphill/yuu_academy/_aws_iam/Control Tower.md

+---
+layout: post
+description: Control Tower is an easy way to setup and govern a secure and compliant multiple AWS account based on best practises.
+---

 #aws #iam #control_tower #guardrail #detective #preventive

 It is an easy way to setup and govern a secure and compliant multiple AWS account based on best practises.